 As we saw earlier in the book, an experiment is a type of study designed specifically to answer the question of whether there is a causal relationship between two variables.
-Do changes in an independent variable cause changes in a dependent variable?
+In other words, whether changes in an independent variable cause changes in a dependent variable.
 Experiments have two fundamental features.
 The first is that the researchers manipulate, or systematically vary, the level of the independent variable.
 The different levels of the independent variable are called conditions.
 For example, in Darley and Latané's experiment, the independent variable was the number of witnesses that participants believed to be present.
 The researchers manipulated this independent variable by telling participants that there were either one, two, or five other students involved in the discussion, thereby creating three conditions.
+For a new researcher, it is easy toconfuse these terms by believing there are three independent variables in this situation: one, two, or five students involved in the discussion, but there is actually only one independent variable (number of witnesses) with three different conditions (one, two or five students).
 The second fundamental feature of an experiment is that the researcher controls, or minimizes the variability in, variables other than the independent and dependent variable.
-These other variables are called extraneous variables.
+These other variables are calledextraneous variables.
 Darley and Latané tested all their participants in the same room, exposed them to the same emergency situation, and so on.
 They also randomly assigned their participants to conditions so that the three groups would be similar to each other to begin with.
 Notice that although the words manipulation and control have similar meanings in everyday language, researchers make a clear distinction between them.
 They manipulate the independent variable by systematically changing its levels and control other variables by holding them constant.